 There are risks floating around that you are probably entirely unaware of.
 Once you perform a thorough SWOT analysis, you’ll be able to better identify them so you can create contingency plans should the risks become real problems for both you and your key accounts.

 Opportunities are everywhere; you just need to look for them.
 By performing a SWOT analysis, you’ll be able to sit and think about potential opportunities for you to improve your key account management services and practices, along with new ways that your company can help key accounts succeed.

 What potential problems do you see your key accounts encountering in a year and how can you promote your products today to help them avoid them?
 This is just one of the many questions you can ask yourself to help stimulate your strategic mind to find new and inventive ways to provide value to your customers while maintaining your role as a trusted advisor.

 With a solid understanding of your personal strengths and weaknesses, along with the external opportunities and threats that you can develop a plan around, you will become a better account manager all around, and you will be able to provide even more value for your key accounts.

 SWOT analysis and account strategy are considered the fundamental basics that lead to success.
 Want to brush up on your account management skills and build a stronger foundation?
-Take our new online course in account management.
+Take our new account management training videos.
 Watch in-depth videos from Kapta CEO Alex Raymond that cover each of the five fundamental account management tools you should use in your day-to-day.